HEARTENING RESOURCES TOPICS

-The Gift of Comforting
+The Art of Comforting

 Listening with warmth and acceptance is one the greatest gifts we can give someone.
 We will explore what it means to be a comforting presence with current research on grief, empathy and social support, and discuss helpful ways to reach out to those in distress.
 This program will increase our understanding of how to use words of comforting (what to say and what not to say), as well as how to create acts of kindness.